pwichmann/deep-learning-with-vector-graphics-book/quiver_book/03_related_work/papers/Lopes_et_al_2019.md

 ### Rescaling

-Additionally, we re-scale the arguments of all icons to ensure that most real-values in the dataset will lie in similar ranges.
+Arguments of all icons are re-scaled to ensure that most real values in the dataset will lie in similar ranges.
 This process preserves size differences between icons.

 ### Standardize start point and command ordering

-Finally, we standardize the command ordering within a path such that each shape **begins and ends at its top-most point**.
+Command ordering within a path is standardized such that each shape **begins and ends at its top-most point**.

 **Curves always start by going clockwise**.
-We found that setting this prior was important to remove any ambiguity regarding where the SVG decoder should start drawing from and which direction (information which the image encoder would not be able to provide).
+Lopes et al. found that setting this prior was important to remove any ambiguity regarding where the SVG decoder should start drawing from and which direction (information which the image encoder would not be able to provide).

 ### Converting SVG into a feature vector

-Lastly, we convert the SVG path into a vector format suitable for training a neural network model: each character is represented by a sequence of commands, each consisting of tuples with:
+Lastly, Lopes et al. convert the SVG path into a vector format suitable for training a neural network model: each character is represented by a sequence of commands, each consisting of tuples with:
 * a one-hot encoding of command type (moveTo, lineTo, etc.)
 * a normalized representation of the command’s arguments (e.g.: x, y positions).

 ### Final structure

 The final dataset consists of a sequence of commands specified in tuples.
 Each item in the sequence consists of a discrete selection of an SVG command paired with a set of normalized, floating-point numbers specifying command arguments.

 ## Model architecture